 The Tullamore STW was completed in 2008, and the Trundle STW in 2010, at a combined cost of $1.5 million.
 Sewering of the two towns was undertaken over the same period costing $5 million.

 More information about Parkes and Peak Hill Sewerage Services can be found in the Parkes and Peak Hill Sewerage Services document.

-The existing Parkes Sewage Treatment Plant (STP) was constructed in 1936 with minor upgrading in the 1960s and 1990.
+The new STP is located on Akuna Road, Parkes.
+It replaces the 80 year-old Parkes Sewage Treatment Plant (STP) on Nash Street, which was constructed in 1936 with minor upgrading in the 1960s and 1990.

-The current STP is approaching 80 years of use and plant issues to be addressed include reduction of odours, and improvements in effluent quality, operational commitment and capacity.
-The Parkes STP upgrade is a new 15,000 EP (equivalent people) treatment plant to be constructed on a green-field site.
-The infrastructure can be upgraded to 20,000 EP.
+The new STP will provide a range of benefits to the community including; reduction of odours, improvements in effluent quality, operational commitment, and capacity.
+The Parkes STP upgrade is a new 15,000 EP (equivalent people) treatment plant, which can be upgraded to 20,000 EP.

 To maximise the value of the construction of both the water and sewage treatment plant projects for its community, Council used unique and progressive tendering methods not usually undertaken by local government.
-Council used the Early Contractor Involvement process, followed by developing a framework in line with NSW Government procurement policy to then expression of interest, requests for tender and intensive workshops as part of the selection process.
+Council used the Early Contractor Involvement process, followed by developing a framework in line with NSW Government procurement policy.
 This process has allowed Council to be confident of the price of the projects and deliver a saving of $8m as risks of project have already been mitigated.